Spring 2021 Updates to Faculty Resources

 Collection Resources Online

-- Currently available: Over 1.3 million eBooks, eJournals, eVideos, eMusic, articles, databases and more are immediately findable and accessible through Encompass and Databases A-Z. In Encompass, you can narrow search results to “e” resources, by using the Format filters on the search results screen (examples).
+Currently available: Over 1.7 million eBooks, eJournals, eVideos, eMusic, articles, databases and more are immediately findable and accessible through Encompass and Databases A-Z. In Encompass, you can narrow search results to any of the above e-format types, by using the Format filters on the left side of the search results screen (examples).

-- Resources with COVID-19 temporary access have been removed; one exception - all JSTOR archival journals are fully open until Dec.
-31st.
+Resources with COVID-19 free temporary access have been removed; one exception - all JSTOR archive journals are freely available until June 30, 2021.

-- Streaming videos: Through Alexander Street, the library provides unlimited subscription access to over 69,000 videos across most of our disciplines.
+- Streaming videos: Through Alexander Street, the library provides unlimited subscription access to over 70,000 videos across most of our disciplines.
 Content types range widely and include instructional videos, fiction, documentaries, news and event recordings, and more.
-Search by subject, publisher, person, content type, language, and more.
-Streaming access to videos on other platforms is purchased for a limited term on a title-by-title basis.
-Submit requests here and include course number.
+Through other publishers and platforms streaming access is purchased for a limited term on a title-by-title basis.

 - Linking to library resources from within Canvas: View this short video for guidance.
 As always, when using online library resources in your course, it is best to link to the document or resource rather than downloading.
 This assures compliance with license terms and communicates use of these resources to the library’s collection development team.
 For assistance with linking, please email email@example.com or firstname.lastname@example.org.